-Assessment of proper servicing of grease interceptor, if applicable Reporting to the Arkansas Department of Health
+Assessment of proper servicing of grease interceptor, if applicable

+Reporting to the Arkansas Department of Health

-- 12.3.
-Assessments shall be conducted for all systems monitored under the program a minimum of once every 6 months. - 12.4.
-Monitoring Contracts with Certified Onsite Wastewater Systems Monitoring Personnel with additional monitoring terms and services may be required by the Department for approval of systems permitted under the variance and experimental sections 3.1 and 3.2 - 12.5.
+13.3.
+Assessments shall be conducted for all systems monitored under the program a minimum of once every 6 months.

+- 13.4.
+Monitoring Contracts with Certified Onsite Wastewater Systems Monitoring Personnel with additional monitoring terms and services may be required by the department for approval of systems permitted under the variance and experimental sections 3.1 and 3.2 - 13.5.
 Onsite Monitoring reports shall be submitted to the homeowner, local health unit, and the Department's database.
-Certified Monitoring Personnel shall maintain a copy for their records. - 12.6.
+Certified Monitoring Personnel shall maintain a copy for their records. - 13.6.
 Monitoring personnel shall be registered by the Department.
 To maintain certification, Onsite Wastewater Systems Monitoring Personnel shall pay a fifty dollar (\$50.00) annual fee and attend an annual training session.
 Failure to pay the registration renewal fee by March 1 shall result in a late fee equal to one half of the renewal fee.
-Failure to renew within a calendar year shall require reexamination in order to become registered. - 12.7.
-The monitor's license may be revoked or suspended whenever any provision of these Rules is violated pursuant unto the Arkansas Administrative Procedures Act.
-Each monitor shall furnish proof of current registration upon request by an Authorized Agent of the Department.
+Failure to renew within a calendar year shall require re-examination in order to become registered. - 13.7.
+The monitor's license may be revoked or suspended whenever any provision of these Rules and Regulations is violated pursuant unto the Arkansas Administrative Procedures Act.
+Each monitor must furnish proof of current registration upon request by an Authorized Agent of the Department.

-Section 13.
+Section 14.
 Designated Representative

-- 13.1.
-A fee of one-hundred dollars (\$100.00) shall be levied annually for the registration of each Designated Representative.
-Each Designated Representative who operates within the State of Arkansas, regardless where their home office is located, shall be registered by the Department.
-The registration will be issued by the Department upon successful completion of an examination and compliance with the provisions of the Rules.
-Each Designated Representative shall attend an annual training course approved by the Department and continue to demonstrate competency in practice to ensure the purpose of this rule.
+- 14.1.
+A fee of one-hundred (\$100.00) shall be levied annually for the registration of each Designated Representative.
+Each Designated Representative who operates within the State of Arkansas, regardless where their home office is located, must be registered by the Department.
+The registration will be issued by the Department upon successful completion of an examination and compliance with the provisions of the Rules and Regulations.
+Each Designated Representative must attend an annual training course approved by the Department and continue to demonstrate competency in practice to ensure the purpose of this regulation.
 Registration renewal fees shall be renewable on January 1 of each year.
 Failure to pay the registration renewal fee by March 1 shall result in a late fee equal to one half of the renewal fee.
-Failure to pay the registration renewal fee within a calendar year or failure to attend an approved training course shall require re-examination in order to become registered. - 13.2.
-The Designated Representative's license may be revoked or suspended whenever any provision of these Rules is violated pursuant unto the Arkansas Administrative Procedures Act.
-Each Designated Representative shall furnish proof of current registration upon request by an Authorized Agent of the Department.
+Failure to pay the registration renewal fee within a calendar year or failure to attend an approved training course shall require reexamination in order to become registered. - 14.2.
+The Designated Representative's license may be revoked or suspended whenever any provision of these Rules and Regulations is violated pursuant unto the Arkansas Administrative Procedures Act.
+Each Designated Representative must furnish proof of current registration upon request by an Authorized Agent of the Department.

-Section 14.
+Section 15.
 Installers